Troubleshooting Common Espresso Machine Issues

 You can tell which one of these factors is causing the problem by how long it takes for a shot to be dispensed out of the machine.
 If it only takes slightly longer than 25-30 seconds for the machine to brew a shot (say under 45 seconds) then too finely ground coffee is the likely culprit.
 Adjust the settings on your espresso grinder to fix this.
 If it takes longer than 45 seconds for your espresso machine to brew a single shot, then your group head or dispersion screen may be blocked with coffee residue.

 If this occurs then you will need to clean the group head by unscrewing it and scrubbing the dispersion screen and the gasket with a backflush detergent and some hot water.
 We recommend Urnex Cafiza Cleaning Powder when cleaning group heads and portafilters.
-For brushing the diffuser screen, we like the Pallo Coffee Tool.
+For brushing the diffuser screen, we like the Rhino Coffee Tool.
 It features stiff bristles on one end and a small scoop for detergent on the other.

 2. Coffee Leaks Over the Rim of the Portafilter